Voice Streaming API

 });

-// Confirm registration
+// Confirm connection

 ws.send(JSON.stringify({

-event: 'register.success'
+event: 'connected'

 }));